mavdi/grunt-cucumberjs/README.md

 Default: `'undefined'`
 Available: `['true', 'false']`

 A flag to enable Parallel execution.

+* For Cucumber version greater than v0.8.0

+  • You can run Cucumber Features and/or Scenarios Parallel
+  • `--parallel scenarios` runs scenarios parallel
+  • By default or `--parallel features` runs features in parallel

+For more information visit [cucumber-parallel][8] module

+* For Cucumber version lesser than v0.8.0
-It requires dependency on [parallel-cucumber][6] npmjs module
+  • Requires dependency on [parallel-cucumber][6] npmjs module

-Note: This feature is supported for cucumber v@0.7.0 or lesser

 #### options.workers
 Type: `Number`